volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 console.log(result);
 ```

-And way more examples available [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
+And there are many more examples [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 ## Summary

-The reduce method is a very powerful tool in hands of the developer that knows how it works and when to use it.
+The reduce method is a very powerful tool in hands of the developer who knows how it works and when to use it.

-Make sure to use it in your next project!
+Be sure to use it in your next project!